Set Current Location

 This library, a post-modern structure full of turrets and odd geometrical shapes, is a bastion of knowledge.
 Internally, the academic atmosphere of each study area is indicative of individual moods.
 Six of the ten floors of the library are open to the public.
 Keeping with the tradition set in 1894, the library still has a world-class children's facility.
 The library is a regional depository for government publications.
 It offers extensive genealogical resources as well as historical books, photographs, art, and memorabilia chronicling the American West.
 The library also offers fiction and non-fiction texts, periodicals and computers allowing free Internet access.
 Tours are available.

 This five-floor museum is wonderfully diverse and is at the forefront in offering new exhibits.
 In the past it has featured impressionist artists as well as the work of Winslow Homer.
-This museum brags— and rightfully so— about housing one of the largest art collection between Kansas City and the West Coast.
+This museum brags— and rightfully so— about housing one of the largest art collections between Kansas City and the West Coast.
 Its Native American art collection, which encompasses an entire floor, is not to be missed.
 In addition, 2006 heralded the dedication of a new wing of the museum.
 Designed by Daniel Libeskind, the Frederic C. Hamilton building adds to the already stunning architecture of the cityscape, and has become a popular attraction for museum visitors.

 This restored Victorian mansion, once the home of legendary Denver resident Maggie (Molly) Brown now serves as a popular museum that attracts more than 40,000 visitors a year.
 The museum explores the eccentric life of the 'Unsinkable Molly Brown,' a Titanic survivor and eminent figure in the city's Gold Rush heritage.
 After the tour, browse around the gift shop and check out the selection of t-shirts, books and other memorabilia.
 There are guided tours available and regular special events and performances also take place.